steven-walton/hagura/_posts/2017-11-6-rivers-and-roads.markdown

 --------------

 September 2016.
 My first time running a rapid in a kayak.
-It's a beginner class III run on the South Platte river.
-Now the run feels very tame to me, but at the time it seemed terrifying.
+It's was a beginner class III run on the South Platte river.
+Although the run feels tame to me now, at the time it seemed terrifying.
 I was completely out of my element.
 I've never been a great swimmer, so I've always been a bit afraid of water.
-I kept wondering to myself, "What the hell am I doing here?"
+Paddling into the rapid, I kept wondered to myself, "What the hell am I doing here?"

 I reached the bottom of the rapid, but not upright in my kayak.
 One of the last waves caught my boat and spun me around before flipping me on an eddyline.
 A rush of icy water, endorphins, and adrenaline.
 I came out of the water wet, cold, and grinning.
 I've been addicted ever since.

----
-While I've been learning how to kayak and gradually taking on new challenges on the river, I've also busy figuring out what makes the whole thing ticks: from the hydraulics of surf waves and sticky holes to the policy decisions that affect whitewater recreation.
+Since then, I've been gradually taking on new challenges on the river, I've also busy figuring out what makes the whole thing ticks: from the hydraulics of surf waves and sticky holes to the policy decisions that affect whitewater recreation.

 My intention for  this blog is to cover a number of river and water resources related topics, some personal and some technical, including:
   * Some of my personal experiences learning how to kayak